+Electives - The Arts (Visual)

+Media

-These subjects give students the skills to support art, folio and idea development in many VCE and VET subjects including: Art Making and Exhibiting and Visual Communication and Design subjects.
-Media In this unit students will be studying how films are made, the history of the film industry, re-producing a scene from a professionally produced film and making their own short film.
+In this unit students will be studying how films are made, the history of the film industry, re-producing a scene from a professionally produced film and making their own short film.
 They will learn how to operate video production equipment, edit on Premier Pro and work effectively as part of a film crew.

 Areas of learning include:

 - Effective video production techniques

 - Use of relevant software

-- · Working productively as part of a film crew
+- Working productively as part of a film crew

 - Appealing to a specific audience

 - · Film analysis techniques

-- Concerns about media influence.
+- · Concerns about media influence.

 Photography In Year 10 photography students will consolidate their understanding of digital photography.
 Students use inquiry-based learning to develop a folio of photographic works for exhibition.
 This involves an exploration of digital editing, including Adobe Photoshop and Lightroom.
 Students will explore virtual and physical exhibition spaces to inform their own virtual exhibition.
 Students learn how themes and ideas are communicated through the works of photographers from a variety of times and cultures.
 Studio Art Students will develop their expressive capacity by expanding their skills, techniques and processes using a range of materials in a visual diary as well as creating final presentations.
 The unit explores a range of starting points for artwork including observation, imagination and visual reference.
 The work of historical and contemporary artists will be researched as part of the creative process in which students work towards developing an individual style.
 The emphasis will be on practical studio work.
 It will be valuable preparation for VCE Art and Exhibiting.
-Visual Communication and Design In this unit students develop their design / drawing skills by exploring graphic design, industrial design and/or environmental design.
-Students will become familiar with the concept of the design brief and the design process.
+Visual Communication and Design In this unit of students learn how visual communication is used across various fields of practice to design messages, objects, environments and interactive experiences.
+Students will become familiar with the concept of the brief and the design process.
 They explore the language of visual literacy and develop skills in two and three dimensional drawing, design and communicating information.
 They use the elements and principles of design and incorporate the use of ICT in the research and production of their folios.
-Areas covered may include product design, packaging design, the built environment, the drawing systems, information design and drawing skills development.
+Areas covered may include product/ furniture design, packaging design, architecture, set design, video game design, user experience (UX), web design, advertising/branding, information design, jewellery and fashion design.
 These subjects give students the skills to support art, folio and idea development in many VCE and VET subjects including: Art Making and Exhibiting and Visual Communication and Design subjects.